deplicator/deplicator.github.io-source/src/blog/understanding-oauth.md

 Playing with Github's API without authorization has a limit of 50 calls per hour.
 I hit this limit faster than expected.
 It is time to learn how [OAuth][link-1] works.

 [Here is the demo I made to help me get it][link-2].
 This is not the best demo, but it works.
+[This is the demo's source][link-8].
 Anyone with more knowledge in this area please leave feedback in the comments.
 I'm all for making this better.

 ### Step 1 - Make Stuff Up